nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

    1. Modify `ManageHr.json` illegally.
 This is by adding illegal json tags, or destruction of the json structure.
    2. ManageHR will sense an issue, and replace the working file with the sample dataset.

+### Planned Enhancements

+1. Functional Updates

+    1. Able to display the list of departments
+    2. Each department may have additional constraints eg. having supervisors and subordinate roles tied to a particular department
+    3. Able to display the manager-subordinate relationship in the profile details of each employee

+2. UI improvements/

+    1. Addition of a tab of buttons to toggle between viewing employees & departments.
+This is necessary as the small window of our current UI may not be able to contain all useful information without being too cluttered
+    2. Display managers of each employee as a list of names under the profile of each employee.
+This is desirable as users would be able to more easily pinpoint the relationship between the employees in the list.
+    3. Display the role (manager/subordinate) of each employee as a separate tag for each employee in the list.
+    4. Color scheme changes.
+Cosmetic update in sync of the UI mock-up.